ChiomaAg/PWM_LED/README.md

-# STM32 PWM LED Brightness Control
+# STM32 PWM LED Fading with TIM1

-This project demonstrates how to control LED brightness using PWM (Pulse Width Modulation) with TIM1 on an STM32 microcontroller.
-The LED brightness alternates between two levels (75% and 25%) every second.
+This project demonstrates how to fade an LED smoothly using PWM (Pulse Width Modulation) and a `for` loop on an STM32 microcontroller.
+The LED gradually brightens from off to full brightness, then dims back down — creating a breathing effect.

 ##  Project Overview

-- **MCU Series**: STM32 (tested with STM32L4, configurable for other STM32 families)
+- **MCU Series**: STM32 (tested with STM32L4, configurable for others)
 - **Timer Used**: TIM1, Channel 1
 - **PWM Frequency**: 1 kHz
-- **Duty Cycles**: 75% and 25%, alternating every second
+- **Duty Cycle Range**: 0% to 100%, updated incrementally
 - **Clock Source**: MSI @ 4 MHz
 - **Prescaler**: 3
-- **Period**: 999 (for 1 kHz PWM cycle)
+- **Period**: 999 (1 ms PWM period)

 ## Peripherals Configuration

 ### Clock
 - System Clock: 4 MHz using MSI (RCC_MSIRANGE_6)